Sacrament of Penance (Reconciliation)

 In most churches there is a reconciliation room in which the person’s sins are forgiven.
 This room allows individuals to speak to a priest freely and privately, to recite prayers of contrition and to hear and receive God’s forgiveness.

 Reconciliation for Several Penitents with individual confession and absolution (Rite II)

 Many parishes provide opportunities for people to experience the sacrament of as part of a communal celebration.
-This form of the Rite begins with a celebration of the Word – readings from scripture, hymns prayers, a homily and an examination of conscience, followed by a call to repentence.
+This form of the Rite begins with a celebration of the Word – readings from scripture, hymns prayers, a homily and an examination of conscience, followed by a call to repentance.
 Private confession and reconciliation follow.
 The Rite concludes with a short thanksgiving, and a blessing and dismissal of the gathered assembly.

 Reconciliation for Several Penitents with general confession and absolution (Rite III)

 This form of the Rite follows the same pattern as Rite II, but does not include individual confessional and reconciliation.
-It includes a commual prayer of confession and general absolution.
+It includes a communal prayer of confession and general absolution.
 The use of this form is restricted to special circumstances where there is no opportunity for individual confession.

 Our Parishes’ Celebrations of the Sacrament of Penance